berkeley-ospo/safe-ose-2025/description.md

 ## Insider Attacks (Vulnerability) {-}

-The ecosystem's inclusive approach, which encourages contributions from a global community of (mostly self-selecting) volunteers, expands the potential attack surface.
+The ecosystem's approach, which encourages contributions from a global community of (mostly self-selecting) volunteers, expands the potential attack surface.
 This risk is compounded by a maintainer onboarding model that often elevates privileges to active contributors without comprehensive vetting.
 The reliance on an over-worked volunteer developer community can lead to reduced vigilance and oversight.
 The complexity and breadth of some core libraries, and how they are used in combination, makes it challenging for any single individual to have a comprehensive understanding of risks, potentially allowing subtle malicious changes to go unnoticed.